 Marijuana Sativa vs. Indica Strains

-The Legality of Hemp and Marijuana
+3. Are Hemp and Marijuana Legal?

 With all the confusion surrounding the legality of cannabis and hemp, consumers are left scrambling for high-quality products.
-As an end-product, hemp is legal to purchase.
-Under current federal law, it is only illegal to grow hemp in the United States.